Meet the AFF Board

 Ron Blome has been a member of Arkansas Fly Fishers since 2015 and a Fly Fisherman since 2010.
 Besides fishing Arkansas' great tail-waters.
 Ron enjoys Fly Fishing for small-mouth on the Buffalo River and fly fishing on mountain streams in the Appalachian Mountains.
 Ron has several fly fishing outings documented on YouTube.
 Additionally, Ron is a freelance Video Journalist who works for THE WEATHER CHANNEL.

-Avid outdoorsman that enjoys hunting, fishing, canoeing, and sports of all kinds, John Shiver serves on the board of the Arkansas Fly Fishers as the Assistant Director of Conservation.
+Avid outdoorsman that enjoys hunting, fishing, canoeing, and sports of all kinds, John Shiver serves on the board of the Arkansas Fly Fishers as the Conservation Officer.
 His interests are preserving and protecting the watershed and environment that we enjoy.
 John is also an avid trout fisherman who has had opportunities to travel around on fly fishing to Colorado, Utah, and Montana.
-He has even fished with team Arkansas in the America’s Cup in Colorado. “ It was a humbling experience going against the best in the world!”
+He has even fished with team Arkansas in the America’s Cup in Colorado.
+It was a humbling experience going against the best in the world!”

 Sherry Barnhart joined AFF in 2018 and is an at-large board member.
 She began fly fishing in 2012 when she was a participant at a Casting for Recovery retreat.
 Because of the impact the retreat made on her life, she currently volunteers with AR Casting for Recovery and is also involved in helping provide opportunities to introduce women to fly fishing.
 Although she’s fished rivers in several states, her favorite place remains the White River in Arkansas.
 That is where she made her first cast, caught and released her first trout, and had her first experience of spending hours on the river yet feeling like it was only minutes